 The one question we’ve been able to solve concerns the 3.75 grams of radium donated by Douglas to Memorial Hospital.
-Some sites have it being donated at one time in 1917, while, from the newspaper articles from the time (I.Link need to move this PDF to this site) it appears that the donation took place over a period of five years.
-We located a rare book at the Minnesota Historical Society, James Douglas, A Memoir, which confirmed (on page 117) that Douglas and Kelly had mined and refined seven and a half grams of radium between 1913 and 1917, and that Douglas and Kelly had split it evenly, with each donating their entire portion to their chosen hospitals.
+Some sites have it being donated at one time in 1917, while, from the newspaper articles from that time it appears that the donation took place over a period of five years.
+We located a rare book [there seems to be just three extant copies] at the Minnesota Historical Society, James Douglas, A Memoir, which confirmed (on page 117) that Douglas and Kelly had mined and refined seven and a half grams of radium between 1913 and 1917, and that Douglas and Kelly had split it evenly, with each donating their entire portion to their chosen hospitals.

 Having put to rest the libelous attacks on Douglas by Mullins, it’s time to bring up Dr James S Ewing again.
 Mullins accuses Ewing of guilt by association and working for the interests of Douglas rather than the interests of people suffering from cancer.
 What did Dr Ewing have to do with the American Society for the Control of Cancer?
 He was one of the doctors who met at the Harvard Club to start the society.

-Though there had been a number of initial meetings, it was on May 22, 1913 (I.Link need to move this PDF to this site) that the core organization, the executive committee, had been formed and officers were elected.
+Though there had been a number of initial meetings, it was on May 22, 1913 that the core organization, the executive committee, had been formed and officers were elected.
 It would not be until 1922 when they were finally incorporated.
 Ewing sat on the executive committee.
 He was an amazing doctor who, as a pathologist, relied on results to make his decisions.
 Though he could have been very wealthy from his practice; he lived a Spartan life, but when patients came to him who could not afford medical care, he often handed them a signed blank check.
 The best article I’ve found about him is here: Dr James Ewing [look down the page a bit].

-Dr Ewing was among the first to associate tobacco with cancers of the mouth, however, he also said that overeating caused cancer (I.Link need to move this PDF to this site).
+Dr Ewing was among the first to associate tobacco with cancers of the mouth, however, he also said that overeating caused cancer.
 Today, we know about obesity related inflammation, so, as you can see he was onto something, although he felt that it was the abuse of the stomach that brought it on.
 At times he defended radium therapy while at other times he took a wait and see approach.

 Another doctor that one of my sources, Josephson, got wrong is Dr Francis Carter Wood.
 Wood had been elected vice president of the ASCC in the twenties and Josephson quotes Wood twice about the ineffectualness of radium and then adds something to the effect of: No wonder he’s no longer their vice president.